 Work-study scholarships help make Penland available to a wider range of students.
 Work-study students receive room, board, and discounted tuition.
-No work-study for fall and spring one-week workshops.
+We do not have scholarships for fall and spring one-week workshops.

 In addition to regular duties, work-study students are required to work from 9:00 AM to 5:00 PM on the day before and the day after their session.
 If you cannot meet this requirement, do not apply.

-Scholarship applicants are required to submit two letters of reference that address your work ethic and commitment to learning, a résumé, a $50 application fee, and a letter of interest and need.
-Your letter should be no longer than two pages and should address the following:
+Scholarship applicants must submit two letters of reference that address their work ethic and commitment to learning, a résumé, a $50 application fee, and a letter of interest and need.
+The letter should be no longer than two pages and should address the following:

 Financial need: why attending Penland would be a financial hardship for you.